 302 Found - The link you are attempting to connect has been temporarily redirected.
 Future requests should continue to use the same link.

 400 Bad Request - The server to which you are trying to connect could not understand the request.
-Modifications to the link should be made before future connections.
+Modify the link before any future connections.

 401 Unauthorized - The requested link requires user authentication.

 403 Forbidden - The server is refusing the request.